Practice Studio

 Capo Advisor 0 A major · Original key

-• The main riff is built on just a few power chords, A, D, and G, making it highly accessible for intermediate guitarists.
+• The signature riff is built on open-position A, D, and G chords, making it approachable for intermediate players but demanding in terms of rhythmic tightness.

 Gibson SG Standard